sandialabs/canary/docs/source/user/usage.execute_and_analyze.rst

 Test execution phases
 ---------------------

 To take advantage of the execute and analyze pattern, a test should define separate functions for the parameterized and base test cases.
-For example, a test might define separate ``run_parameterized_case`` and ``analyze_base_case`` functions as below:
+For example, a test might define separate ``run_parameterized_case`` and ``analyze_composite_base_case`` functions as below:

 .. literalinclude:: /examples/execute_and_analyze/execute_and_analyze.pyt
     :lines: 9-22